 What is accompaniment?

 For IFCLA, accompaniment is both a mindset and a ministry.
-We believe accompaniment is walking alongside someone in their journey, acknowledging mutuality in the struggle for justice.
+We believe the goal of accompaniment is to walk alongside someone in their journey, acknowledging mutuality in the struggle for justice.
 In day-to-day practice, this looks like the Accompaniment Project: being present with immigrants when they present themselves for check-ins at the Immigration and Customs Enforcement (ICE) office or the office of BI Incorporated, a subsidiary of the GEO Group, the private contractor who administers ICE's Intensive Supervision Appearance Program (ISAP).
 Many people in the ISAP program are forced to wear ankle monitors, and IFCLA’s accompaniment project has recently dedicated itself to furthering efforts to have these ankle monitors removed through direct petition to ICE.

 Why does IFCLA coordinate accompaniment efforts?

-How can I get involved in the accompaniment project?
+How can I get involved with the accompaniment project?